gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

     I am not saying it is a bad thing, because I understood in those years the value added by them in OOP.
 You need some means, or tools to manage chaos.

-    What happened in the last months was realizing for real why that is like this:
+    What happened in the last months was realizing for real why it is like that:

     Besides variables which can be mutated, in C# you work classes which have to be instantiated.
     This means you end up with a bunch of new or already existent instances, which you have no choice but to manage -- therefore DI principle and IOC need.